KZ camshaft info

 - It has .410 lift and 242 duration at .050″.

-- I would say this type of cam with less duration is best for a street bike that you want to idle really well and has broad power across the middle rev range, but it’s not going to have the gnarly high rpm power VTEC feel that the webcam 110 has.
+- I would say this type of cam with less duration is best for a street bike that you want to have broad power across the middle rev range, but it’s def not going to have the gnarly high rpm power VTEC feel that the webcam 110 has.

-- But like I said, I don’t think this set up will make as much overall power as compared to a cam with a lot of duration.
+- I don’t think this set up will make as much overall power as compared to a cam with a more duration.

 - When 1/4 pistons are at TDC, from right side of engine, with advancer aligning to T mark, intake and exhaust cams should be pointing directly at each other perfectly.
 This is 110 lobe centers.